Skip to content

 Cutting pictures from a magazine has always been fun.
 I remember doing it in my teenage years.
 We had no internet back then so I saved my pocket money to buy a magazine.

 So, I cut some out.
-I glued them in a notebook or a journal so I could cherish those for a long time.
+I glued them in a notebook or a journal so I could cherish them for a long time.

 Today, there are even more choices of magazines.
 I rarely buy any now, but someone is always willing to give me their old ones.
 I went to my hairdresser’s last month and he was about to throw away some old magazines.
 What a waste!
 So, I took them in and found them a purpose.

 This page I made is so simple and I love it for that reason.
-I tried to coordinate colors, played around with elements a little bit.
-I loved this girl because of the color palette of the dress and the flower.
+I tried to coordinate colors and played around with elements a little bit.
+I loved this girl because of the color palette of the dress and the flowers.
 Also, dried flowers are so cute when you put them on your page.

 Creativity is such an important aspect of everyone’s life, and I bet you feel the same about yourself.
 So, I wrote something on creativity to remind myself of its importance.